cryptix-network/cryptis_miner/README.md

 #### Cryptis Miner does not allow mining on rplant.xyz (including subdomains/server IPs) due to ethical concerns regarding the operators.
 The software will terminate immediately upon startup; mining on the Rplant pool is not possible, but mining on all other pools is.

 ## Support
-Support in Cryptix Network Discord (Crypto Miner Channel): https://discord.cryptix-network.org/
+Support in Cryptix Network Discord (Cryptis Miner Channel): https://discord.cryptix-network.org/